Free Testosterone

 What It Is, Why It Matters, and How to Interpret Your Results

 Calculated free testosterone provides insight into how much testosterone is available to interact with tissues.
-When interpreted in context, it helps translate circulating hormone levels into expected physiological effects.
+When interpreted in context, it helps translate circulating hormone levels into expected physiological effects in both males and females.

 Quick Take